rsksmart/devportal/docs/02-developers/06-integrate/02-flyover/powpeg-vs-flyover.md

 ---
-sidebar_label: Comparison of PowPeg and RBTC Flyover
+sidebar_label: PowPeg vs RBTC Flyover
 sidebar_position: 105
 title: Comparison of PowPeg and RBTC Flyover
 tags: [rsk, rootstock, rif, flyover, integrate, integration guide, rbtc, powpeg]
-description: The PowPeg is a user-friendly interface for the conversion of BTC to RBTC and vice versa.
+description: The PowPeg App is a user-friendly interface for the conversion of BTC to RBTC and vice versa.
 It is secured by the powpeg protocol, which is a unique 2-way peg system that allows users to natively transfer bitcoins from the Bitcoin blockchain to the Rootstock blockchain and vice versa, creating a token called RBTC that is pegged to the value of Bitcoin.
 ---

-Here's a detailed comparison of the PowPeg Protocol vs RBTC Flyover.
+Here's a detailed comparison of the PowPeg vs RBTC Flyover.

 |  | PowPeg | Flyover (Includes PowPeg) |
 | --- | --- | --- |